-- First-time, or as I like to call them, rookies, may have their THC levels >1ng/mL for up to 8 days.
+- First time smokers, or as I like to call them, rookies, may have their THC levels >1ng/mL for up to 8 days.

-You can dilute your urine by drinking large amounts of water before passing a drug test, and this method is actually proven effective by some studies.
+You can dilute your urine by drinking large amounts of water before passing a drug test.
 In order to make the strategy work for you, it’s best to drink as much water as possible at least two hours before undergoing a drug test.

 Source: The Life Square

 This kind of test measures THC in the oral fluid.
 Saliva tests are used for roadside tests to see if you have been smoking within the past couple of hours.

 THC in your saliva can be found up to 24-36 hours after the last marijuana intake, although the average period for the detection of THC in saliva is 12 hours.

 How Long Does THC Stay in Your Hair?